flightaware/dump1090_builder/README.md

 On a Raspberry Pi make sure you have installed all the software that contributes to this build.
 This includes:

-* a 'make install-client' in fa_adept
-* a build and make install of tcllauncher
 * build and install rtlsdr, git clone git://git.osmocom.org/rtl-sdr.git
 * build and install dump1090 and faup1090 by cloning the repo from https://github.com/flightaware/dump1090_mr and doing

 ```
 make
 make -f makefaup1090